LEARN MORE ABOUT ELECTRICITY BILLS, METER DATA AND TARIFFS

 • If you have an interval or smart meter, you can request 12 months of your electricity usage data from your Distributed Network Service Provider (DNSP) and upload it to SunSPOT.
 This will produce the most accurate estimates possible.

-At this stage, SunSPOT only accepts NEM12 format meter data which your DNSP will send to you upon request.
+At this stage, SunSPOT only accepts meter data in CSV files in NEM12 format which your DNSP will send to you upon request.
 SunSPOT cannot accept data in other formats from energy retailers or other apps.

-• you have had solar installed in the past 3 years, or
+✔️ You had solar installed in the past 3 years

 • Your Distributed Network Service Provider (DNSP) is different to your electricity retailer.
-You can find your DNSP named under “Faults and Emergencies” on your electricity bill.
+You can find your DNSP named under “Faults and Emergencies” on your electricity bill, or by searching the Australian Energy Regulator’s Who is your distributor? page.

 The DNSP is the organisation that owns and controls the physical infrastructure used to distribute electricity (like power poles and wires).